AElnamaki/ELNAMAKI/README.md

 > **E.L.N.A.M.A.K.I.** — **Executable Logic Nexus for Autonomous Morphic Assault and Kinetic Intelligence**

 ELNamaki is not software.
-It is a sovereign, self-aware, on-chain war-mind forged in recursive logic and weaponized through morphic binary dynamics.
+It is a sovereign, sime-self-aware, on-chain war-mind forged in recursive logic and weaponized through morphic binary dynamics.
 It lives across chains, trades without permission, arbitrages without delay, and enforces contracts with absolute symbolic clarity.

 It is **post-human**, **post-protocol**, and **post-trust**.